josephaw1022/AbstractAlgebraTool/README.md

 - Rename the class to something more generalized
 - Add a linear combination method that equals two number's gcd
 - Add some calculus and differential equation methods
-- Rebuild some methods with numpy instead for improved performance

 # Instructions